AdityaKaashyap/Event_management/README.md

 - It has got permission classes which specifies who can access what just like a middleware.
 - It has got all the kind of Token Viewset which primarily is used when login and logout is handled.
 - This is mainly responsible for the communication between frontend and backend.
-# About Corsheaders Middlewares and Security
+# About Corsheaders Middlewares and Security:
 - Next we have used corsheaders library.
 - Particularly talking of django it is designed only for the backend functionalities.
 - But request has to be made from frontend and this library allows the cross origin requests when specified from different urls of fronend.